Content updated on September 5, 2025.

 - Contest an unreasonable rent hike;

-- Obtain child support or custody;
+- Request child support or custody;

 - Defend the rights of children for whom an intervention by the Directeur de la protection de la jeunesse (DPJ) occurred;